Darius Jones – ‘Legend of e’Boi (The Hypervigilant Eye)’

 Observing Darius Jones from afar since his time in the ferocious free jazz unit Little Women, I’ve witnessed a saxophonist, composer and bandleader gather so much acclaim for a very individual, dauntless style of jazz.
 He’s now regarded as one of the top figures in the raw, progressive area of the genre, each release a chapter of his life’s work, making each chapter deliver some major statement.

-Throughout this series, Jones has employed basically different ensembles each time.
-Legend of e’Boi is a sax/bass/drums setup which he’s used before, but this is his first trio with Chris Lightcap (bass) and Gerald Cleaver (drums).
-For this set of his originals, Jones asks a lot from the drummer and bassist, so it’s a real good thing he got elites who can carry out tall assignments with aplomb.
+Throughout this series, Jones has employed different ensembles each time.
+Legend of e’Boi is a sax/bass/drums setup that he’s used before, but this is his first trio with Chris Lightcap (bass) and Gerald Cleaver (drums).
+For this set of his originals, Jones asks a lot from the drummer and bassist, so it’s a really good thing he got elites who can carry out tall assignments with aplomb.

 After Cleaver’s turbulent drum show, “Another Kind of Forever” settles in on Lightcap’s hypnotic bass figure and Jones goes to work over it, then changes up the pattern that shakes the song out of the groove for the outro.
 Lightcap’s sorrowful drone provides the backdrop for the unsettled “No More My Lord,” tempered by Jones’ drawn out sax offering a solemn prayer that grows ever more pleading.